syedmohamedarif/AbdulSyedWeb3/SUPABASE_ADMIN_SETUP.md

 for select
 using ( approved = true );

+-- Allow anyone to insert new reviews (for public review form) create policy "Public can insert reviews" on public.reviews for insert with check ( true );

--- Allow authenticated users to manage reviews create policy "Admins can manage reviews" on public.reviews for all using ( auth.role() = 'authenticated' ) with check ( auth.role() = 'authenticated' );
+-- Allow authenticated users to update and delete reviews create policy "Admins can update reviews" on public.reviews for update using ( auth.role() = 'authenticated' ) with check ( auth.role() = 'authenticated' );

+create policy "Admins can delete reviews" on public.reviews for delete using ( auth.role() = 'authenticated' );
 ```

 ## 6. Create Admin User